teresabocchini/UICNews/README.md

 # UICNews

-Displays news articles that mention UIC in the last six months in chronological order by using the Bing news API.
+Displays news articles that mention UIC in the last six months in reverse chronological order by using the Bing news API.

 # Design